jbhopkins/bioxtasraw/docs/source/install/mac_troubleshooting.rst

 **Installing the prebuilt app package:**

-*   Because the RAW team is an unidentified developer, you may get a warning message the first time you run the program.
+*   With some version of the RAW installer, you may get a warning message the first time you run the program.
 If that happens, right click on RAW and select :menuselection:`Open` from the right click menu, and then click the :guilabel:`Open` button in the window that appears.